-Multiple business process flows can be created for a single entity.
+Multiple business process flows can be created for a single table.
 We can then decide which flows are included in which apps.
 Alternatively access to the flows can be tailored on the basis of the user’s security role.
 If multiple flows exist that one user can access they can switch from flow to flow at any time.

 Business process flows can also include conditional branches.
 On occasion the solution architect will need to decide if using one business process flow with conditional branches is preferable to have multiple flows.
 One thing to consider is if the processes actually need to run concurrently or not.
 (As with a current process maybe you’d need two business process flows allowing the users to switch from one to another as required.)

 I describe more about business process flows here.